cakephp/docs/en/orm/database-basics.rst

         }
     }

-Implmenting the ``ColumnSchemaAwareInterface`` gives you more control over custom datatypes and can avoid the need to overwrite schema definitions if your datatype has an unambiguous SQL column definition.
+Implementing ``ColumnSchemaAwareInterface`` gives you more control over custom datatypes.
+This avoids overwriting schema definitions if your datatype has an unambiguous SQL column definition.
 For example, we could have our JSON type be used anytime a ``TEXT`` column with a specific comment is used::